-- 1992 Professor, Department of General Medicine of Saga Medical School Hospital - Kvoto University Hospital - 1999 Professor, Department of Clinical Epidemiology, Kyoto University Graduate School of Medicine 2000 Professor, Department of Clinical Epidemiology,

-- 2005 President of St. Luke's International Hospital (to - 2012 Chairperson of the Board of Trustees of St. Luke's College of Nursing (currently St. Luke's International - 2015 Member of the Board (Outside) of the Company (to - 2016 President of St. Luke's International University (to
+- 1992 Professor, Department of General Medicine of Saga Medical School Hospital - 1999 Professor, Department of Clinical Epidemiology, Kyoto University Graduate School of Medicine 2000 Professor, Department of Clinical Epidemiology, - 2001 Professor, Department of Clinical Epidemiology, - School of Public Health, Kyoto University Graduate School of Medicine 2004 Chief of Staff, Department of Internal Medicine, Vice - 2005 President of St. Luke's International Hospital (to - 2012 Chairperson of the Board of Trustees of St. Luke's College of Nursing (currently St. Luke's International - 2015 Member of the Board (Outside) of the Company (to